IsaqueS/python-editor/README.md

 ### How to host the app

 1. Install uv in your global python: `pip install uv`
-2. On the project folder run: `uv run main.py`
+2. On the project folder run: `uv run app.py`

 #### Bonus:

-Consider adding the new venv created by uv to your vscode (Requires python extencion) by settings by pressing `CTRL + SHIFT + P` and typing `Select interpreter`.
+Consider adding the new venv created by uv to your vscode (Requires python extension) by settings by pressing `CTRL + SHIFT + P` and typing `Select interpreter`.

 VSCode Debug settings included.